 Corporate restructuring and insolvency is one of the pillars of our practice and an area in which we have a wealth of experience.
-As the largest firm in Hyogo Prefecture, and using our network of three offices, we flexibly handle corporate restructuring and insolvency cases of all sizes, all over Japan.
+As the largest firm in Hyogo Prefecture, and using our network of four offices, we flexibly handle corporate restructuring and insolvency cases of all sizes, all over Japan.

 The majority of our lawyers are regularly involved in bankruptcy, special liquidation, civil rehabilitation, corporate reorganization and other legal restructuring procedures in a variety of roles, including as counsel for the petitioner, and as the bankruptcy trustee, reorganization supervisor and reorganization administrator.